Free Dog Knitting Pattern: Fuzz the Scottie

 - 4 min read

 Say hello to this adorable little Scottie Dog – a soft, fuzzy companion that’s full of charm!
-Knitted mainly in the round using 4mm needles (with a touch of 3mm needlework for the ears), this free dog knitting pattern brings together cozy textures and sweet details in a small, satisfying project.
+Knitted mainly in the round, this pattern makes use of 4mm needles.
+A touch of 3mm needlework is used for the ears.
+This free dog knitting pattern merges cozy textures with sweet details in a small and satisfying project.

-Using Go Handmade Teddy yarn for the fluffy body and Drops Baby Merino for the ears, the finished dog has a lovely contrast in texture and a truly handmade feel.
-Embroidered eyes and nose give it a gentle expression, making it both safe and soft for all ages.
+Using Go Handmade Teddy yarn for the body and Drops Baby Merino for the ears, the finished dog showcases a lovely contrast in texture and a truly handmade feel.
+Embroidered eyes and a nose provide it with a gentle expression.
+This makes it both safe and soft for all ages.

-Best of all, this Scottie is the perfect size to turn into a keychain, bag charm, or a small gift for someone special.
-Whether you’re a beginner exploring toy knitting or an experienced knitter looking for a fun project, this little pup is sure to warm your heart.
+Best of all, this Scottie is the perfect size to be turned into a keychain, bag charm, or a small gift for someone special.
+Whether you’re a beginner exploring toy knitting or an experienced knitter seeking a fun project, this little pup is bound to warm your heart.

 Grab your yarn and needles—your new tiny friend is waiting!